taurr/embedded-template-rs/application/README.md

 Big thanks to [ferrous-systems] for tools and ideas - They really do help make embedded rust great!

+## VSCode integration

+The template contains task and launch configuration for integration with [vscode].
+The tasks can be seen/run by pressing `ctrl+shift+b`, or running the command `Task: Run Build Task`.

+## Template Contents

 ### Outer workspace

 This workspace contains the general setup and all the crates that are not target specific - i.e. they can be compiled for, and unittested on, the host.